Case Study · CSIRO · AI Product Discovery · 2022-2023

 Overview

 Responsible AI principles are widely endorsed but rarely operationalised.
-This project tackled the gap between high-level ethical commitments and the day-to-day decisions that product teams make when designing, building, and deploying AI systems at CSIRO.
+This project tackled the gap between high-level ethical commitments and the day-to-day decisions that science teams make when designing, building, and deploying AI systems at CSIRO.

 The Challenge

 CSIRO had committed to Australia's AI Ethics Principles—fairness, transparency, accountability, privacy, and human oversight—but the principles were abstract.
-Product teams building AI-powered research tools had no clear way to translate them into specific design decisions, technical requirements, or evaluation criteria.
+Science teams building AI-powered research tools had no clear way to translate them into specific design decisions, technical requirements, or evaluation criteria.

-The challenge was compounded by the nature of the domain.
 AI systems for scientific research operate in contexts where errors can propagate through published literature, where bias in training data can systematically disadvantage certain research directions, and where the complexity of multi-agent architectures makes it difficult to trace how a system arrived at a particular recommendation.

 Challenge illustration